Sinar: Sinar system

 In 1947, the grandson of Koch senior, Carl Hans, a graduate photographer and photographic salesman, took over the family business on the early death of his father Hans-Carl, and founded the following year the Sinar company.
-Dissatisfied with the limited or imprecise nature of existing wooden view cameras (e.g. the large Kodak 3 and similar, and the popular Graphlex Graphic Graphlok series) and the limitations of technical (e.g. Linhof Technika) and field cameras of the day, he developed a modular camera and received in 1947 a patent for his Sinar camera.
+Dissatisfied with the limited or imprecise nature of existing wooden view cameras (e.g. the large Kodak 3 and similar, and the popular Graflex Graphic Graflok series) and the limitations of technical (e.g. Linhof Technika) and field cameras of the day, he developed a modular camera and received in 1947 a patent for his Sinar camera.
 His main aims were to produce a large format monorail camera system of high precision and simple operation, with readily interchangeable parts and accessories.

 The Sinar system's versatility is based on the interchangeability of parts as well as a large number of accessories that have been produced over the years.
 Major components (rails, bellows, lensboards, and standards) made in the 1940s are still usable with currently manufactured Sinar equipment.

 In 1968 Carl Hans' son entered the family business and the company's camera production moved to Feuerthalen (north of Zürich).